Consensys/doc.teku/docs/get-started/checkpoint-start.md

 ```

 The command uses the [`--checkpoint-sync-url`](../reference/cli/index.md#checkpoint-sync-url) option
 to download the finalized checkpoint state.
+Please note that when using this option, you must delete your existing beacon node database (e.g. `<data-path>/beacon/db`) so Teku can download the new finalized state that will be used for your node.

 :::note
 You can also download a finalized checkpoint state file, and specify the location using the